Jonathan-Uy/CSES-Solutions/README.md

 # CSES Solutions

-Over 200 accepted solutions to the CSES Problem Set, written in C++ by Jonathan Uy [nulltype](https://cses.fi/user/22919).
+Over 200 accepted solutions to the CSES Problem Set, written in C++ by Jonathan Uy [(Username: nulltype)](https://cses.fi/user/22919).

 The CSES Problem Set is a collection of competitive programming practice problems.
 The goal of the project is to create a comprehensive high quality problem set for learning competitive programming.
 In January 2021, the collection was updated to include 300 problems!
 New problems will gradually be added.
 See the problem set [here](https://cses.fi/problemset/).